smilack/purescript-gesso/docs/README.md

 - All of the data available in rendering, update, event, and i/o functions
 - Halogen component I/O

-Details on usage of specific functions can be found on [Pursuit](TODO).
+Details about specific functions and types can be found on [Pursuit](https://pursuit.purescript.org/packages/purescript-gesso/).

 ## Examples